Jenny has returned from balmy Bozburun with tales to share from her first SwimTrek experience…

 SWIMTREK: “So, let's not forget the swims!
 How was your time in the water during our Bozburun trip?”

 "I saw a lot of tiny shoaling fish and some of the guests saw a few bigger ones as well.
 The most notable highlight was the water temperature, which made it really comfortable swimming.
 It was so nice and warm.
-On land, the surrounding area, with all its fishing villages, is quiet and most activities involved hiking or eating out at local restaurants.
-In water, we had the most fun though!"
+On land, the surrounding area, with all its fishing villages, is quiet and most activities involved mooching around town, hiking or eating out at local restaurants."

 "I think the highlight for me was the group dynamic.
 Everyone really gelled and it was such a lovely eclectic mix of nationalities.
-We had Swiss, British, Australian, Canadian, and Colombian swimmers.
-Everybody was similar in age from late 40s to mid 60s.
-People did interact comfortably and share the whole experience."
+We had Swiss, British, Australian, Belgian, German, and Colombian swimmers.
+I hope I haven't forgotten anyone - everybody was similar in age from late 40s to mid 60s.
+People did interact comfortably and share the whole experience along with other life stories."

-"I think the highlight from for me was the group dynamic.
+"I think the highlight for me was the group dynamic.
 Everyone really gelled and it was such a lovely eclectic mix of nationalities.
-We had Swiss, British, Australian, Canadian, and Colombian swimmers."
+We had Swiss, British, Australian, Belgian, German, and Colombian swimmers."

 Want to learn more?